zackn9ne/module2_set1/README.md

 - add a `Sound FX` Section **below** that and be able to play 2 sounds for fun in order to play pranks on people while talking on the phone
 - add a `final video` that you embed usign `HTML5 video` tags, and **be sure to add a preload**

-#javascript refocus points _basic_
-_google these_ Define them in a new 'Sublime Text' document called JavaScript_notes.txt. **Copy paste the URL from the web page in which you found the answer**

-1. Write me a paragraph on what a function is/does.
-What problems do they solve.
-2. Write me what a variable is, a paragraph.
-And what it's used for.
-3. Write me what an array is and what it's used for.

-- _Include a bibliography_ (formatting does not matter, just a list of the URL's you found that helped you make your answers)

-#javascript refocus points _advanced_

-_google these_ Define them in a new 'Sublime Text' document called JavaScript_notes.txt. **Copy paste the URL from the web page in which you found the answer**

-1. JavaScript Data Types
-2. Objects
-3. JQuery get/set add/remove

-Submit this document to me like it's a book report and go over each thing.
-Don't forget your **URL** sources.

 ---